United Airlines Flight 93: Passenger revolt

 A passenger in the background cried, "In the cockpit!
 If we don't, we'll die!" at 10:00:25.
 Sixteen seconds later, another passenger yelled, "Roll it!", possibly referring to using the food cart.
 The voice recorder captured the sound of the passengers using the food cart as a battering ram against the cockpit door.

 Jarrah ceased the violent maneuvers at 10:01:00 and recited the takbir twice.
 He then asked another hijacker, "Is that it?
 I mean, shall we put it down?"
 The other hijacker responded, "Yes, put it in it, and pull it down."
 The passengers continued their assault and at 10:02:17, a male passenger said, "Turn it up!"
 A second later, a hijacker said, "Pull it down!
 Pull it down!"
 At 10:02:33, Jarrah made a desperate plea in Arabic, repeatedly screaming "Give it to me!", possibly referring to the plane's yoke.
+At 10:03:02, amidst screams and shouts, a hijacker, possibly al-Ghamdi, began shouting the takbir, his cries drowned out by a passenger shouting "No!"

-The hijackers inside the cockpit are heard yelling "No!" over the sound of breaking glass.
-The final spoken words on the recorder were a calm voice in English instructing, "Pull it up."
 The plane then crashed into an empty field in Stonycreek, Pennsylvania, about 20 minutes' flying time from Washington, D.C.
 The last entry on the voice recorder was made at 10:03:09.
 The last piece of flight data was recorded at 10:03:10.

 There is disagreement among some family members of the passengers and the investigative officials as to whether the passengers managed to breach the cockpit or even break the cockpit door.
 The 9/11 Commission Report concluded that "the hijackers remained at the controls but must have judged that the passengers were only seconds from overcoming them".
 Many of the passengers' family members, having heard the audio recordings, believe the passengers breached the cockpit and killed at least one of the hijackers guarding the cockpit door; some interpreted the audio as suggesting that the passengers and hijackers struggled for control of the yoke.

 Vice President Dick Cheney, in the Presidential Emergency Operations Center deep under the White House, authorized Flight 93 to be shot down, but upon learning of the crash, is reported to have said, "I think an act of heroism just took place on that plane."